Our Sustainability Commitment

 - Buy from local businesses.
 For example, Peacecraft on the Square exclusively sells Fair Trade goods, which ensures the artisan/producers earn a fair and equitable income for their work.

-- Recycle aluminum cans and bottles throughout campus at designated recycling containers.
+- Recycle aluminum cans ,#1 and #2 plastics, paper and cardboard throughout campus at designated recycling containers.

 - Leave durable dishes in the dining hall, so they will be available for your use and don't end up in the trash

 - Get involved with student sponsored campus environmental groups, such as HEAL

 What happens to food waste from the dining hall?